-Bentonite clay benefits are said be safe, cheap and simple.
-In fact, many clay users claim its benefits exceed most dietary supplements.
-Bentonite clay benefits includes supple, soft skin, healthy hair and detox baths.
+Bentonite clay benefits include supple skin, healthy hair, and detox baths.
 Some even drink bentonite clay to detox the digestive tract.

-We have tried a few different clays to experience this firsthand and below include suggestions to safely enjoy bentonite clay benefits.
+We tested a few different clays to experience this firsthand and included suggestions how to safely enjoy bentonite clay benefits.

 Bentonite clay properties

 Bentonite clay belongs to a group of volcanic minerals with a negative electromagnetic charge.
 It looks like a fine grey, red or green powder.
-When combined with water, bentonite clay acquire some amazing properties.
-Hydrating (adding water) to bentonite powder changes the properties, it gains the ability to absorb and adsorb large amounts of harmful substances.
+When combined with water, bentonite clay acquire unique properties—it gains the ability to absorb and adsorb large amounts of harmful substances.

 How bentonite clay works

 When hydrated, bentonite clay carries a negative electrical charge.
-On the other hand, toxins, bacteria mostly carry a positive charge.
-Therefore, hydrated bentonite clay works almost like a magnet, pulling and bonding with positively charged harmful substances that are absorbed by the clay and safely removed.
-This is one reason why bentonite clay is so versatile.
+On the other hand, toxins and bad bacteria mostly carry a positive charge.
+Therefore, bentonite clay works almost like a magnet, pulling and bonding with positively charged harmful substances that are absorbed by the clay and can be safely removed.

 - Reduce food sensitivities